ratoru/hledger-starter/dashboard/README.md

 5. Go to `http://localhost:3000` and log in.
 The default username and password is `admin` + `admin`.
 You will be asked to change your password after logging in for the first time.

+6. Adjust the python script and dashboard to match your actual account names.

 ## Files

 - `exporters/` contains the data publisher scripts.